 If coconut oil is too heavy for your hair, an oil mixture like Righteous Roots Oils or Flora Curl may be better for low porosity hair.

 If oil is not your thing, a pre-poo application of conditioner might do the trick.

-So using emollients like coconut oil which is effective for addressing this problem helps make your hair more water repelling to slow the movement of water into the hair but other penetrating oils like avocado may similarly be as effective as coconut oil.
-These are great solutions that will consistently reinforces our hair cuticles.
+But, other penetrating oils, like avocado, may similarly be as effective as coconut oil.
+These are great solutions that will consistently reinforce our hair cuticles.